 TJ was formerly a Senior Software and Research Engineer at Hewlett-Packard (HP), Inc. where worked on the Global Data Center Services Automation and Tools Engineering team.
 While at HP, his work involved developing next generation software-defined technologies to improve automation, sustainability, and infrastructure operations.
 His solutions have been published at technology conferences, online media articles, integrated into HP products, and saved the company millions of dollars.

 TJ earned his BS in Computer Science and MS in Computer Science with an emphasis in Business Administration at Arkansas State University.
 While attending school, he helped start a cinema company as a Technology & Operations Manager and worked part-time at Arkansas State University as a Computer Science Lab Instructor.
 In his spare time, T.J. enjoys fitness training, baseball, basketball, golf, and playing video games and guitar.

-Tommy joins Lightkeeper from Charles River Associates where he worked in their Financial Accounting & Valuation group.
+Prior to Lightkeeper, Tommy spent several years at Charles River Associates working in their Financial Accounting & Valuation group.
 His work focused on consulting engagements in litigation cases involving complex valuation disputes.
 He supported expert reports and testimonies on discounted cash flow and comparable transaction valuations, as well as other damages calculations.
-In addition, Tommy worked with the Financial Markets team on securities and market manipulation litigation cases.
+In addition, Tommy collaborated with the Financial Markets team on securities and market manipulation litigation cases.